 Marriage counseling on weekends can help couples to restore their emotional connection.
 Even brief everyday gestures of love have a significant impact on our overall well-being.
 That’s the finding from an extensive new research study conducted at Penn State University.

-Researchers found that brief, seemingly ordinary moments of kindness can evoke profound feelings of self-worth, happiness, and well-being.
+Researchers found that brief, ordinary moments of kindness can evoke profound feelings of self-worth, happiness, and well-being.
 Why not call us today and see if our marriage counseling on weekends is right for you?

 Bishof, RJ., Sprenkle, DH.
 Dropping out of marriage and family therapy: A critical review of research.
 Family Process 1993; 32: 353–368.

 Friedlander ML, Escudero V, Heatherington L. Therapeutic Alliances in Couple and Family Therapy.
 Washington: American Psychological Association; 2006.